Arbab-Nadeem/HangmanGame/README.md

 # HangmanGame

     Guess the letters.
 You have five lives to win the game.

+    It's created by using HTMl, CSS and JavaScript.